Egg drop soup recipe is the easiest Chinese soup recipe to prepare.

 The most critical component of the egg drop soup recipe is to start with good soup stock.

-Any famous Chinese restaurants will prepare the Chinese soup stock with whole chicken, lean pork and Chinese ham called 金华火腿, along with scallop, rock sugar, ginger, and white peppercorns.
+Any famous Chinese restaurants will prepare the Chinese soup stock with a whole chicken, lean pork, and Chinese ham called 金华火腿, along with scallop, rock sugar, ginger, and white peppercorns.
 The soup is so flavorful that the Chinese chefs call it Superior Stock 上汤/高汤 in Chinese.

 A homemade version of the superior stock

 We are looking for a simplified version of this elaborate recipe.
 After all, the goal is to prepare egg drop soup, not for a lavish banquet.
-So here is my trick to take only half an hour to recreate an home-cook style superior stock.
-It may not be as good as the top quality one that includes Chinese ham and scallop, but still much better than those from an ordinary Chinese restaurant.
+So here is my trick to take only half an hour to recreate a home-cook style superior stock.
+It may not be as good as the top-quality one that includes Chinese ham and scallop, but still much better than those from an ordinary Chinese restaurant.

-Since the superior stock consists mainly of chicken and fortifies with the flavor of ham, you can cook the ham with the homemade or store-bought chicken stock to produce a similar taste.
+Since the superior stock consists mainly of chicken and fortifies with the flavor of ham, you can cook the ham with the homemade chicken broth or store-bought chicken stock to produce a similar taste.
 If you can’t get Chinese ham, use bacon as the substitute.
+Of course, you need to use vegetable broth if you want to make it a vegetarian egg drop soup.

-Add some scallion, ginger, white peppercorns (or add the ground white pepper at the end of the cooking) and simmer for half an hour.
+Add some green onions, fresh ginger, and white peppercorns (or add the ground white pepper at the end of the cooking) and simmer for half an hour.
 That is!

 You do not need many spices to pep up the stock.
 Star anise and cloves are doing more harm as it is unnecessary and overpower the delicate flavor of the superior stock.
 Keep it simple by using only scallion, ginger, white peppercorns, and salt.